nazzerdawk/GML-2D-Single-Camera-System/README.md

 Hello!
 This is a camera system I refined from a tutorial from PixelatedPope on Youtube.

+See his video here:
 [GMS2 Cameras: As Simple as Possible](https://www.youtube.com/watch?v=_g1LQ6aIJFk)

 I wanted a camera object that was easy to import into other projects with minimal setup, and I wanted it to support zooming in/out,